OliverMount/ShinyApps/README.md

 - **Description:**  Explore Green’s Theorem by visualizing a 2D vector field, selecting a region (circle, rectangle, or polygon), and comparing the **line integral (circulation)** around the boundary with the **double integral of the curl** over the region.
 This app helps build intuition for how circulation and curl relate.
 - **Link:**  [Green's Theorem Visualization](https://olioli.shinyapps.io/greens_theorem/)
-- **Usage:**  Enter the vector field `F(x,y)=(P(x,y),Q(x,y))`.
+- **Usage:**  Enter the vector field $\mathbf{F}(x,y)=(P(x,y),Q(x,y))$.
 Choose a contour shape and its parameters (radius, width/height, etc.).
 The app plots the vector field, draws the region, and numerically computes both the boundary integral and the curl integral.
 View the results side-by-side and experiment with different vector fields to see when Green’s Theorem holds.

 ---